-Certification-seeking candidates who leave the UHCL certification program for more than a year and wish to re-enter must reapply to the university and to the COE certification program.
-Teacher certification candidates who were formerly admitted to TEP and want to re-enter it must reapply to TEP, meet all and any new admission requirements and pay the TEA Admission fee again per TEA.
+Certification-seeking candidates who withdraw from the UHCL advanced certification program or are discontinued by the university as certification-seeking and wish to reenter must reapply to the university and to the COE advanced certification program.
 Advanced certificate candidates who were formerly admitted to the certification program must reapply to COE, meet all and any new certification admission requirements and pay the TEA Admission fee again per TEA.